Quiet Riot: Second reformation and death of DuBrow (2004–2007)

 Kevin DuBrow released his first solo album, In for the Kill, in May 2004, which was followed by the announcement of a Quiet Riot reunion in October 2004.
 This reunion lineup included Kevin DuBrow, Frankie Banali, Chuck Wright, and new guitarist Alex Grossi.
 The band was featured on the 2005 Rock Never Stops Tour along with Cinderella, Ratt, and FireHouse.
 In December 2005, guitarist Tracii Guns of L.A.
 Guns briefly joined Quiet Riot.
 Guns left less than a month later after one rehearsal due to musical differences.

-Wright and Grossi left the band in early 2006.
-During this period Quiet Riot also included guitarists Billy Morris and Neil Citron, and bassists Sean McNabb and Wayne Carver.
 During 2006, Quiet Riot worked on a new studio album that was expected to be released in either 2006 or 2007.
 The band stated that they had set no timetable for the release of the album, that they were financing the project themselves, and that it would be released when they saw fit and on their terms.
 Ex-The Firm and Blue Murder bassist Tony Franklin worked with the band in the studio.
 Quiet Riot released the album Rehab, featuring a lineup of DuBrow, Banali, Franklin, and Neil Citron, on October 3, 2006.
 Former Deep Purple bassist and singer Glenn Hughes made a guest vocal appearance on the album.
-By the end of 2006, Wright and Grossi were back in the band and toured in support of the album.
+Dubrow, Banali, Wright and Grossi toured in support of the album.
 In 2007, Quiet Riot were featured in radio promos for ESPN Radio, parodying their status as outdated rock n' roll icons, with commentary from DuBrow and Banali.

 On November 25, 2007, Kevin DuBrow was found dead in his Las Vegas apartment.
 Frankie Banali confirmed the death in an e-mail to Spain's The Metal Circus.
 Banali wrote:

 Please respect my privacy as I mourn the passing and honor the memory of my dearest friend Kevin DuBrow.

 Original Quiet Riot bassist Kelly Garni, who had been fired from the band after hatching a plan to kill the vocalist in 1978, urged fans to be patient and not offer any speculation until authorities ruled on the cause of death.
 Recognizing the negativity DuBrow's behavior had created among fans over the years, Garni asked fans to, for the sake of family and friends, resist any urge to be critical: